How to start investing? Do I start to invest today,

 - That it’s always better to start investing as soon as possible, rather than waiting for the perfect moment

-- How to create a money-making machine by automating your savings
+- How you can create a money-making machine by automatically putting aside a small portion of your paycheck each month

-- Using the power of compounding to build wealth over time
+- That the power of compounding is an essential factor in generating wealth over time

 When is the best time to start investing?
 Right from your first paycheck?
 When you have a nest egg started?
 Sometime in the misty future?
 And even then, what’s the best way to start investing?
 How should you start investing?
 Chances are that you’ve been waiting for just the “right” moment to start investing, but just what makes that moment happen?
 Trying to figure out whether it makes sense to start investing today or wait until you have more money – we’re here to help you out.